-- Manage referrals from school staff or any others from outside the school; - Work with external agencies and professionals on matter of safety and safeguarding; - Referring a child if there are concerns about possible abuse to the Children's Services Area Team, and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing using the correct form and method required by the child's local authority; - Ensuring that either they or the relevant SAFE Manager attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents; - Keeping written records of concerns about a child even if there is no need to make an immediate referral; - Undertake training; attend training every two years; and in addition to formal training, knowledge and skills should be refreshed at regular intervals, at least annually. - Raise awareness of safeguarding and child protection amongst the staff and parents; and - Ensure that child protection information is transferred to the pupil's new school. - Designated Safeguarding Lead and Deputies must be aware of the Working Together document and liaise with the 3 safeguarding partners as appropriate.
+- Manage referrals from school staff or any others from outside the school; - Work with external agencies and professionals on matter of safety and safeguarding; - Refer a child if there are concerns about possible abuse to the Children's Services Area Team, and acting as a focal point for staff to discuss concerns.
+Referrals should be made in writing using the correct form and method required by the child's Local Authority; - Ensure that either they or the relevant SAFE Manager attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents;

+- Keep written records of concerns about a child even if there is no need to make an immediate referral; - Undertake training; attend training every two years; and in addition to formal training, knowledge and skills should be refreshed at regular intervals, at least annually; - Raise awareness of safeguarding and child protection amongst the staff and parents; - Ensure that child protection information is transferred to the pupil's new school; - Designated Safeguarding Lead and Deputies must be aware of the Working Together document and liaise with the 3 safeguarding partners as appropriate; - Lead responsibility for ensuring that Filtering and Monitoring of online content is effective and regularly reviewed.